raspberrypilearning/flower-generator/en/step_3.md

 You'll need to repeat the code to __stamp__ and __turn__ the petal 6 times.
 There are 360 degrees in a circle.
 Divide 360 by 6 to work out how many degrees each petal needs to be rotated by.

-You can click clear {.blockpen} to clear the stage.
+You can click `clear` to clear the stage.
 --- /hint ---
 --- hint ---
 Try using these blocks: